Fall Curb Appeal Ideas to Help You Sell Your House This Season

-If you’re getting ready to sell your house, it’s important to think about its curb appeal.
+If you’re getting ready to sell your house, it’s important to consider its curb appeal.
 You should also consider the season you’re selling in — in this case, the fall — because it will impact some of the choices you make.

 1. Improve your front entry

-When talking about fall curb appeal, your entryway is one of the things that matters the most.
+When talking about fall curb appeal ideas, your entryway is one of the things that matters the most.
 It will, after all, serve as the buyers’ first impression of the home and their entry point into your home’s interior.